A guide to leading and supporting peer learning using our coursebook

-- Create two breakout rooms per project to allow learners to split up into pairs.
+- On remote days, create two breakout rooms per project to allow learners to split up into pairs.

 - Be available on Discord, Wednesdays and Thursdays are usually more unstructured but the cohort will need help with their project work.

 Role circles (from week 2)

-- Make a breakout room for each role (QA, UX, Scrum, Devops).
+- If remote, make a breakout room for each role (QA, UX, Scrum, Devops).

 - Bring the cohort back and recreate project breakout rooms once done.